The Tackle

 32. Arrange for your children to play “Jesus” in some sort of local Christmas production.
 Bonus if you are Mary and Joseph.

-33. See Andrew Peterson’s “Behold the Lamb” Christmas production (or at least listen to the recording each year.)
+33. See Andrew Peterson’s “Behold the Lamb of God” Christmas production (or at least listen to the recording each year.)

 38. Use baby powder to leave footprints from the fireplace to the place where Santa left the gifts.
 (But make sure you make the footprints go back too – my parents missed that last part.)